yevgenis-shapiro/terraform-provider-redpanda/README.md

 ✅ Cluster overview: List vailable brokers, their space usage, rack id, health, configuration and other information to get a high level overview of your brokers in your cluster.

+✅ Security: Create, list or edit Kafka ACLs and SASL-SCRAM users.

+✅ Schema Registry: List and manage all aspects of your Avro, Protobuf or JSON schemas within your schema registry.

+✅ Kafka connect: Manage connectors from multiple connect clusters, patch configs, view their current state or restart tasks.

 🚀 Technologies